Hermes slips as European shares dip below multi-year highs

 On Tuesday, figures showed Germany’s private sector grew in March at its strongest rate since July.

-However, the strong German data has contributed to a rebound in the euro on currency markets, which has impacted the DAX as a weaker euro helps German exporters.
+However, the strong German data has contributed to a rebound in the euro on currency markets, which in turn has impacted the DAX as a weaker euro is more beneficial to German exporters.

 “A strong euro is generally bad for the DAX, and it’s giving investors an opportunity to take some profits,” said Hantec Markets’ analyst Richard Perry.